 These factors allow the defender to anticipate attacks and close down opponents in the right places at the right times.

 In amateur competition, players won’t have access to hours of tape on their opponents.
 Instead, they can make reads in-game, while practicing solid fundamental positioning.

 If they notice particular trends, they can adapt and make adjustments to combat them.

-A left back is one of the rare positions that involves spending an entire game running the length of the field, attacking and defending.
+A left back is one of the rare positions that involves spending an entire game running the length of the field.

 To dominate as a left back you must have excellent stamina to last a full 90 minutes.